Britt Ekland: Career

 Ekland's later career has mainly consisted of stage and television, with her last feature film role being in The Children (1990).
 She appeared on stage as a cast member in Cinderella at the Regent Theatre, Stoke-on-Trent in December 1999 and January 2000.
 She also appeared in Grumpy Old Women Live and participated in the Swedish reality show Stjärnorna på slottet (The stars at the castle) along with Peter Stormare, Arja Saijonmaa, Jan Malmsjö, and Magnus Härenstam.
 In December 2007 and January 2008 she starred again in Cinderella at the Wyvern Theatre, Swindon.
 She appeared as a guest on the British daytime television show Loose Women, in January 2008.
 From December 2008 to January 2009 Ekland starred in Cinderella at the Shaw Theatre in London.
 In a rare instance of her singing, she performed the song My Prince, originally recorded by Lara Pulver on the album Act One – Songs from the Musicals of Alexander S. Bermange.
 In 2009–10 she played the Fairy Godmother in Cinderella at Princess Theatre, Torquay.
 In December 2010 she starred as the 'Fairy Pea Pod' in Jack and the Beanstalk at the Kings Theatre, Southsea.
 She starred in further pantomimes at the Theatre Royal, Windsor, in 2011 and 2012.

 In 2010 Ekland took part in the reality TV show I'm a Celebrity...Get Me Out of Here!, where she was the fourth celebrity to be voted off the show.
 Ekland was one of the housewives of Svenska Hollywoodfruar (English: Swedish Hollywood Wives) on TV3 from 2012 to 2014.
 In 2018 she participated in Let's Dance broadcast on TV4.
 She was the first to be eliminated on 30 March, placing 11th.

 In 2020 Ekland appeared in Season 4 of BBC TV's The Real Marigold Hotel.
-Also in 2020, Ekland toured the country in a production of The Cat and the Canary playing Mrs. Pleasant.
-Although the production halted due to the COVID-19 pandemic, the production resumed touring in late 2021.
+Also in 2020, she toured the country in a production of The Cat and the Canary, playing Mrs. Pleasant.
+Although the production halted due to the COVID-19 pandemic, it resumed touring in late 2021.

+Writing

+Britt Ekland's autobiography True Britt was published in 1980 by Prentice-Hall, Inc. The book is an archetypal celebrity tell-all, chronicling her marriage to Peter Sellers and subsequent relationship with Rod Stewart.

+Ekland is also the author of one novel, Det Ljuva Livet (Sweet Life).

+In 2024, Ekland contributed an introduction to the LGBT+ horror novel, The Sugar Pit by William Jackson, published by the Cambridge Queer Press.
+Ekland refers to the illusory nature of all fiction.
+For The Wicker Man, spring had to be faked by glueing leaves to trees as principal photography took place in the autumn and Ekland herself was pregnant requiring some of her nude scenes to be filmed with a body double.